-This course challenges students to study and explore critical thinking from several perspectives.
-Critical inquiry as an academic pursuit, problem solving involved in traditional and novel research methods, and innovative questioning will be explored in depth.
+This seminar challenges students to study and explore inquiry from several perspectives.
+Critical inquiry as an academic pursuit, inquiry involved in traditional and novel research methods, problem solving, and innovative questioning will be explored.
 Students apply these perspectives by exploring real-life problems and developing solutions.

 HON 202A77: Leadership in Action

-This course encourages students to identify and analyze effective qualities of successful leaders and facilitates an applied leadership experience.
+The goal of this seminar is to encourage students to identify and analyze effective qualities of successful leaders as well as to participate in an applied leadership experience.